-A standard Spanish day has several meals of different sizes
+Several meals of different sizes

 There’s no such thing as an “evening” in Spanish

+What English speakers would call “the morning”, “the afternoon” or “the evening” does not correspond hour by hour to what the majority of the Spanish population lives by.
 Since lunchtime happens so late in the day, the concept of mañana actually extends from the moment you wake up until 2pm.
 After that, the word tarde is used to refer to the slice of the day between lunch and dinner.
 And since dinner happens at 9pm, it is only after this meal that la noche (the night) comes.
 As you may have understood by now, the concept of evening does not exist.
 To make plans with somebody right before dinner or as the night falls, you would use the expression antes de cenar, meaning “before dinner”.

 Spain wakes up, eats, works and sleeps to the beat of the Central European Time (GMT+01:00) – the same used in France and Germany, for instance.
 However, one region outside of the peninsula does not.
 The Canary Islands are a known exception to the rule.
-Since the 1940s, the Canary Islands have adopted the Western European Time (GMT±00:00), so they are always one hour behind the rest of the country.
+Since the 1940s, the Canary Islands have adopted Western European Time (GMT±00:00), so they are always one hour behind the rest of the country.
 For this reason, when radio hosts or TV presenters mention the local time, it is common to hear “Una hora menos en Canarias” (“One less hour in Canarias”) at the end.

-…and neither of those time zones are natural
+And neither of those time zones are natural

 By now you could be asking yourself: why does everything happen so late in Spain?
-Curiously, the reason is that neither the time zone in the Spanish peninsula nor the time zone in the Canary Islands observe what should be their natural schedule – at least not according to geographical position.
-The reason why different time zones have been adopted are historical.
+Curiously, the reason is that neither the time zone in the Spanish peninsula nor the time zone in the Canary Islands observes what should be their natural schedule – at least not according to geographical position.
+The reasons why different time zones have been adopted are historical.
 They go back to the 1940s, as dictator Franco decided to align with Nazi Germany’s time zone as a display of allegiance.
-Perhaps for that reason, this topic is still subject of much discussion: should Spain go back to its ‘natural’ time?
+Perhaps for that reason, this topic is still the subject of much discussion: should Spain go back to its ‘natural’ time?
 Or would that unleash chaos?
 You can read more about this topic in Spanish here and here.
 Until then, Spanish lunch is late for other Europeans, and TV prime time is at 10pm!